thedennycrane/streamlit-code/README.md

 ## Code Structure
 app.py
-Contains front-end code and API calls Pinecone
+Contains front-end code and API calls to Pinecone

 utils.py
 Helper functions used in utils.py